jhuttner/rtcommit/README.md

 		/usr/local/lib/python2.6/site-packages/xmpppy-0.5.0rc1-py2.6.egg/xmpp/auth.py:26: DeprecationWarning: the md5 module is deprecated; use hashlib instead
 		>>>

 * An XMPP credentials file in your home directory.
 Your port may be 5222.
-For help getting the client and server info, ask your server guys
+For help getting the client and server info, ask your server guys.
 		# ~/xmpp-config.json

 		{